-The age-old debate of whether we should eat organic continues, and although there is much to consider in terms of the nutritional value of organic versus conventional foods, as well as the effect of pesticides on human health; from a practical point of view, we also need to consider the cost of eating organically, which understandably, may not always be possible.
+The age-old debate of whether we should eat organic continues, and although there is much to consider in terms of the nutritional value of organic versus conventional foods, as well as the effect of pesticides on human health, from a practical point of view, we also need to consider the cost of eating organically, which understandably, may not always be possible.
 As a nutritionist, it’s important that I highlight the pros of organic foods but also encourage people to eat whole foods such as vegetables, fruits, whole grains, legumes, nuts, seeds, meat, and fish, regardless of whether they are organic or not.

 Why eat organic?

 Firstly, some studies show organic produce is more nutritionally superior than conventional, particularly the levels of vitamin C, iron, magnesium, phosphorus, and omega-3 fatty acids in organic animal products.
-When possible, I also recommend organic food because it is free from synthetic pesticides, antibiotics, and hormones, which research shows can pose a severe risk to human health.
+I also recommend organic food because it is free from synthetic pesticides, antibiotics, and hormones, which research shows can pose a severe risk to human health.

 Lastly, there are the environmental benefits to consider with organic agriculture leading to long-term sustainability, more biodiversity in crops, less water contamination, reduced fossil fuels, and improved soil quality.
-Soil quality determines the nutritional value of the food that ends up in our mouth and is highly underestimated in ensuring our product is of the best quality and is most nutritious.
+Soil quality determines the nutritional value of the food that ends up in our mouths and is highly underestimated in ensuring our product is of the best quality and is most nutritious.
 However, I also know reality dictates it’s not always possible for Australians to eat 100% organic 100% of the time.

 When should you splurge?